TelemetryHarbor/harbor-docs/docs/data-ingestion/rust.md

 To send a single data point to Telemetry Harbor using Rust:

 1. Set up the project and add dependencies
-2. Create a struct to represent your sensor data
+2. Create a struct to represent your ship data
 3. Implement the API client
 4. Send a POST request to the API endpoint
 5. Handle the response